Virginia National Ballet Faculty

 Rafik Hegab is the Artistic Director and Choreographer for Virginia National Ballet, where he has been leading the company since 2013.
 He is a prolific choreographer who creates at least one original World Premiere each season, and is the 2019 Seefeldt Award Winner for Outstanding Individual Artist.
-Mr. Hegab has choreographed the world premieres of Aida, Aladdin, Carmina Burana, Carmen, Collection, Snow White, La Boheme, Bohemian Rhapsody, Bolero, and Life in the Fast Lane, and restaged The Nutcracker and acts from Swan Lake, Le Corsaire, and Giselle for Virginia National Ballet.
+Mr. Hegab has choreographed the world premieres of Aida, Aladdin, Carmina Burana, Carmen, Cinderella, Collection, Snow White, La Boheme, Bohemian Rhapsody, Bolero, and Life in the Fast Lane, and restaged The Nutcracker and acts from Swan Lake, Le Corsaire, and Giselle for Virginia National Ballet.
 He was also a guest choreographer for the Regional Emmy Award Winning production of “The Circle of Life: The Music of Time Rice” at the Music Center at Strathmore by Young Artists of America, which was televised on PBS.
 His work has been performed at the International Ballet Festival in Managua, Nicaragua, and he is in demand as a choreographer for students needing original choreography for YAGP, etc. He was a 2017 and 2018 Finalist in the Seefeldt Awards for Outstanding Individual Artist, and his work has received great reviews on Broadwayworld.com, DCMetroTheatreArts.com, Inside NOVA, Bull Run Observer, and more.
 His former students have gone on to dance with the Milwaukee Ballet, Ballet San Antonio, Gelsey Kirkland Ballet, and the Stara Opera Zagora Ballet in Bulgaria.
 Originally from Egypt, he received his Diploma from the Higher Institute of Ballet in 2000, and his Bachelor Degree in Dance Pedagogy (Vaganova Syllabus) and Choreography from the Academy of Arts in Cairo in 2009.
 He joined the Cairo Opera Ballet Company in 1999, won 1st place in the Egyptian National Ballet Competition in 2000, became Soloist in 2002, and was promoted to Principal Dancer in 2004.
 As a Principal Dancer, Mr. Hegab toured with the company in China, Lebanon, the Czech Republic, Jordan, Turkey, Germany, Italy, Austria, Spain, India, Greece, and Russia.
 He danced the Matador in Don Quixote with Julio Bocca, John in Zorba the Greek, Ali in Le Corsaire, Siegfried in Swan Lake, the principal dancer in Carmina Burana, and the Cavalier in The Nutcracker.
 He coached award winning ballet dancers who won first place in the Egyptian National Ballet competition.
 He is fluent in Arabic, Russian, and English

-Saaya Pikula Mason joined VNB in the 2016-17 season, and is thrilled to be teaching her 5th season with VNB in 2020-21.
-Saaya has performed many Principal Roles and world Premieres with VNB since she joined in 2016, including the title role in Carmen, Sugar Plum Fairy in The Nutcracker, Mimi in the World Premiere of La Boheme, Jasmine in the Premiere of Aladdin, Soloist in Bohemian Rhapsody, the title role of Snow White, the title role in the World Premiere of Aida, principal dancer in Carmina Burana, Life in the Fast Lane, and Bolero, and principal roles in Claire de Lune and Virus.
+Saaya Pikula Mason joined VNB in the 2016-17 season, and is thrilled to be in her 6th season with VNB in 2021-22.
+Saaya has performed many Principal Roles and world Premieres with VNB since she joined in 2016, including the title roles in Cinderella, Carmen, Sugar Plum Fairy in The Nutcracker, Mimi in the World Premiere of La Boheme, Jasmine in the Premiere of Aladdin, Soloist in Bohemian Rhapsody, the title role of Snow White, the title role in the World Premiere of Aida, principal dancer in Carmina Burana, Life in the Fast Lane, and Bolero, and principal roles in Claire de Lune and Virus.
 She has also been a guest artist at many companies in the region, and was previously a dancer with Teatrul de Ballet Sibiu in Romania from 2012-2014 where her repertoire included Gulmare in Le Corsaire, Juliet in Romeo & Juliet, Lilac Fairy in Sleeping Beauty, Snow Queen, Shepherdess, Waltz of the Flowers Soloist in The Nutcracker, Spanish Whim, Four Seasons, Coppelia, and Cenusa Timpulu, and with Columbia Classical Ballet in the 2015-16 season in the following roles: Esmeralda in The Hunchback of Notre Dame, soloist roles in The Nutcracker, Cinderella, and contemporary ballets.
 Saaya received her ballet training at Central Florida Ballet, Russian Ballet Academy of Orlando and The Rock School of Dance Education, where she studied two summers on full scholarship.
 She is in demand as a guest artist with many ballet companies in Virginia and Florida.

-Quinn Fieldstone joined VNB as an apprentice in 2018-19, was promoted to company member in 2019-20, and is now entering her third season with VNB.
+Quinn Fieldstone joined VNB as an apprentice in 2018-19, was promoted to company member in 2019-20, and is now entering her fourth season with VNB.
 In 2018-19 Quinn performed Angel Queen, Snowflakes, and Flowers in The Nutcracker, Emeralds, Angry Seller, and corps roles in the world premiere of VNB’s Aladdin, corps roles in the premiere of Life in the Fast Lane, and Cigarette Girl in Carmen.
 In 2019-20 she performed Spanish Soloist in The Nutcracker, and Cinderella’s stepsister in Cinderella.
 Quinn began her training in Calgary, Canada at the International School of Ballet under the direction of Umran Sumen, and at Edge School for Athletes under the direction of Cyndi Scott.
 With Jeunesse Classique Ballet, Quinn was selected to perform lead roles in Coppelia, Giselle, and Nutcracker, and also had the pleasure of performing the Rite of Spring alongside the Turkish National Ballet.
 In 2016 Quinn moved to Montreal to train at Ecole Superieure de Ballet du Quebec’s post graduate training program where she trained under the direction of many internationally acclaimed teachers and choreographers, including multiple former artists of Les Grands Ballet Canadiens de Montreal and Gabby Baars of Les Ballet Des Monte Carlo.
 During her training at ESBQ, Quinn had the honour of performing in contemporary pieces by renowned choreographers such as Gioconda Barbuto, Andrew Skeels, and Shawn Haunsell.
 Quinn also performed in Ballet Ouest de Montreal’s annual production of The Nutcracker where she danced the roles of lead Flower Pas de Deux and Russian Dancer.

 Minghong Xu, originally from China, joined VNB in 2019-20 and danced the Arabian solo in The Nutcracker, and Summer Fairy in Cinderella.
 The previous season, she danced with Columbia Classical Ballet where she performed many solo and corps roles.
 She won 3rd place in the 2017 World Ballet Competition Grand Prix in NYC, 3rd place in YAGP Senior Classical in Philadelphia 2017, and was in the top 6, 10, and 12 of the 7th International Ballet and Contemporary Dance Competition in Vienna, Fukuoka International Ballet Competition, and the 2016 YAGP in Beijing, where she also won a scholarship to Washington Ballet School.
 She trained at ABT’s NYC Ballet Summer Intensive, the Joffrey Ballet School Trainee Program with full scholarship, and the Washington Ballet Summer with full scholarship.
 She graduated from the Liaoning Ballet Academy in China in 2016.
-She is thrilled to be performing her second season with VNB!
+She is thrilled to be in her third season with VNB!